 The months following surgery provide you with an opportunity to look at life/work balance and make long term changes, develop healthy, lifelong diet changes and start regularly exercising if physically able.

-The weight loss journey normally takes from 12-18 months, with most of the weight coming off in the first 6 months.
+The weight loss surgery journey normally takes from 12-18 months, with most of the weight coming off in the first 6 months.